 If the statement is filed after the deadline, candidates may be penalized up to \$10 per day up to a maximum of \$100.
 Late filing penalties can be reduced or waived under certain circumstances.
+Santa Cruz County filers should obtain our late filing policy.
 (Gov. Code §87201, 87500)